 Publishers argue they have no choice about using pop-ups.

-Modern browsers often block pop-ups.
-Which leads publishers and advertisers to other annoying practices.
+Which came push publishers and advertisers to try other annoying practices.

 Another kind of big data

-A media company web page might download as much as 10 MB of data to deliver, perhaps, 500 kB of editorial content.
+A media company web page with ads might download as much as 10 MB of data to deliver, perhaps, 500 kB of editorial content.

 That’s economic madness.

-A lot of these large downloads are not advertising content as such, but code scripts.
+A lot of these large downloads are not advertising content as such, but code scripts to spy on readers.
 Again, it’s often not far removed from malware.

 Online advertising at a tipping point